-Humanities is an interdisciplinary course in which students read widely to understand how different authors craft compositions for various aesthetic purposes.
+Description: Humanities is an interdisciplinary source in which interdisciplinary course in which students read widely to understand how different authors craft compositions for various aesthetic purposes.
 This course includes the study of major historical and cultural movements and their relationship to literature and other fine arts.
 In this rigorous course students demonstrate an in depth understanding through discussions, journals, oral interpretations, and dramatizations.
 Students write frequently and create original presentations using a variety of media.